b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 It the second case the result went into the void ("If a tree falls in a forest and no one is around to hear it, does it make a sound?").

-If we want to print both information on the screen we should modify our script to look like:
+If we want to print both pieces of information on the screen we should modify our script to look like:

 ```
 # file: sideEffsVsReturnVals.jl